reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 .. code:: shell

-  echo "system_powerdown" | nc -U qemu.monitor
+  echo "system_powerdown" | nc -N -U qemu.monitor

 Internally, Canon code refers to this kind of shutdown as ``SHUTDOWN_REQUEST`` (watch their debug messages with ``-d debugmsg``).